 Large sample sizes enable us to manage very large datasets in Excel, an environment most of us are familiar with.
 But what is the reliability of such samples in real life?

-Are samples from big datasets reliable at all?
+Are samples extracted from big data with Excel reliable at all?

 The key question is: Can a random sample reproduce accurately enough the underlying characteristics of the population it is extracted from?
 To find some evidence we: